Registration will remain open through April 30th.

-You can choose any day up to June 13th to ride your chosen course.
-If possible, consider riding on a week day when the trails will be less crowded.
+You can choose any day between April 1st up to (and including) April 30th to ride your chosen course.

-You are permitted to leave the course to find food, water, or shops that are available to everyone else who will be participating in the race.
+You may leave the course to find food, water, or shops that are available to everyone else who will be participating in the race.
 If you choose to leave the course at any point, you must re-enter at the same spot that you left.

 This is not a closed course.
 There will be traffic, hikers, and other riders.
-Racers are expected to obey all posted speed limits and be courteous to other trail users.
+Participants are expected to obey all posted speed limits and be courteous to other trail users.

 If you start the race in the dark, you must have front and rear lights on your bike.
 Even if you are not starting in the dark, lights are highly recommended for the road sections of the course.

 The course is not marked, be prepared to navigate your chosen course yourself.